Index

 Existing Device Behavior

-The options in this section determine how Discovery deals with secondary IPs residing on known (previously discovered) devices.
+The options in this section determine how Discovery deals with secondary IPs residing on known (currently or previously SNMP polled) devices.

 Option Description